Highly trained patrollers and their dogs

 We have four working dogs at Crystal: Kala, Piper, Darwin, and Iggy.
 Field Labradors are often ideal for this work, but you will also see other breeds with a strong work drive and are small enough to be carried into a remote site.
 These dogs are more than a mascot for the ski patrol and certainly are not carrying whisky around under their necks.
-They are highly trained working dogs, and like the ones you see out working as a service dog, or keeping our airports safe, please do not approach or distract the dogs when you see them on the hill.
+They are highly trained working dogs, and like the ones you see out working as a service dog, or keeping our airports safe, please do not approach or distract the dogs when you see them on the hill. rich-text

 You might see one of the Avalanche Rescue Dogs while skiing at Crystal.
 Training is always happening with these dogs.
 Perhaps you will see them loading a lift, running next to their skiing handler, or working a search drill.
 It is important that you are respectful and help set the dogs up for success: please do not approach or distract the dogs by yelling or barking at the dogs, or calling the dog’s name.
 Distraction and skiing too close to the dogs is a major safety concern for the working team.
 Please give the dogs plenty of space and check your speed when skiing past a team.
-A ski edge to a dog’s leg from skiing too close or colliding with a dog can cause a cut that can result in a career ending injury.
+A ski edge to a dog’s leg from skiing too close or colliding with a dog can cause a cut that can result in a career-ending injury. rich-text

 The dogs at Crystal are part of Cascade Mountain Rescue Dogs (CMRD), a 501 (c) 3 that supports the training and care of rescue dogs who train to be ready to respond anywhere in Washington State.